 Satellite image of Hurricane Ida on Aug.
 29, 2021.
 [NOAA | CC By 2.0]

-Ida was knocking on Louisiana’s marshy front door in August, and scientists only had a short window to prepare their gear and be ready to meet it.
+Ida was knocking on Louisiana’s marshy front door, and scientists only had a short window to prepare their gear and be ready to meet it.
 That morning, they were expecting Tropical Storm Ida, but by nightfall they faced a Category 4 hurricane.
 In the high-pressure world of hurricane reconnaissance, scientists often have little advance warning before springing into action.

 Watching as flood gates closed and winds worsened, environmental engineer Navid Jafari made the tough call to cancel plans to take an airboat out on the ocean and deploy wave sensors in the path of the approaching storm.
 The risk, he decided, was just too great.